 - Avoid cologne or aftershave or use very sparingly.

 - No suit?
-Dark dress slacks, a long sleeved white shirt and a tie is the next best outfit.
+Dark dress slacks, a long sleeved solid-colored shirt and a tie is the next best outfit.

 - Preparing for the interview